aruizga7/CarND-Vehicle-Detection/README.md

 In this project, we will use tiny-YOLO v1, since it's easy to implement and are reasonably fast.

+## Pre-processing the image

+First, I cropped just the interest region.
+Then sliced the image in small frames, resized it to the right size.
+It’s possible to define the size of the window in the image, or to resize the original image and crop a fixed window.
+I used this later option.

 ## The tiny-YOLO v1